 - Does duplex stainless steel rust?

-- Duplex Stainless steel have a very high chromium content that prevents the DSS material from rusting.
+- Duplex Stainless steel has a very high chromium content that prevents the DSS material from rusting.
 So, in general, duplex stainless steel does not rust.
-But under suitable corrosive environment, DSS may corrode or rust.
+But under a suitable corrosive environment, DSS may corrode or rust.

 - Is 2205 duplex stainless steel magnetic?